twitham1/kjv-bible-lyric-files/README.md

 How do you keep track of 1189 chapters in your audio player?
-DW and SJ used filenames that sort in order via chapter number prefixes, so that might be sufficient.
+DW and SJ used filenames that sort in order via chapter number prefixes, so that could be sufficient.
 My copy of AS however did not do this so an alphabetical sort of the files is not in biblical order.

 What I do in either case is use a tool like puddletag (or mp3tag) to